-Participants who do not pay their TR invoice by the due date will lose their awarded rights and will receive a .
+Participants who do not pay their TR invoice by the due date will lose their awarded rights and will receive a notice of revocation (Form 1374).
 We may also require them to use cash market deposits in the future or may reduce their bid limit from 10 times the deposit to something smaller.
 We do not award forfeited rights to the next highest bidder, but instead we sell them in a future auction.

 Reassignment of Transmission Rights